MeanMink/Personal-RAG-LLM-Notes-Assistant/README.md

-Here's how it all works -- majority of it written by ChatGPT :)))) --- but tweaked and fact-checked by me of course!!!
+Here's how it all works

 # 🧠 Notes RAG Assistant